Ildemere

-Ildemere is a heritage-listed residence at 11–11a Bay View Street, McMahons Point, North Sydney Council, New South Wales, Australia.
-It was built from 1879 to 1888.
-It was added to the New South Wales State Heritage Register on 2 April 1999.
+Ildemere is a heritage-listed residence at 11–11a Bay View Street, McMahons Point, New South Wales, Australia.
+It was built between 1879 tand 1888.

 History

 John Carr of Sydney, ship chandler, sold the property to Edwin Maximilian Dietrich, jeweller, in 1879.
 The house was built c.
 1879 and Dietrich occupied it until 1897.
 It was owned by William Percy Maschwitz from 1897 to 1906, and by C. W. Gaden from 1906.
 Additions including the terrazzo verandah floor with its swastika and coat of arms were probably made by Dietrich in the 1890s, as the coat of arms resembles a Dietrich coat of arms shown in Planches de l'armorial generale de J B Reitstap.
 There is some slight evidence that the c.
 1879 work may have been by architect David McBeath.
 There is no evidence that the building was ever a German Consulate.

-Don Bradman, renowned Australian cricketer lived at Ildemere from 1932–1934.
+Cricket player Don Bradman lived at Ildemere from 1932–1934.
 The Bradman family rented the downstairs area of the house from the Allan family who were the owners at that time.